aaschwanden/UAFletter/README.md

-Letter heads for the University of Alaska Fairbanks and its Geophysical Institute
+Letterheads for the University of Alaska Fairbanks and its Geophysical Institute
 =================================================================================

 This provides two classes, `UAFletter.cls` and `GIletter.cls`, which